MSED: a multi-modal sleep event detection model for clinical sleep analysis: Methods

 \subsection{Network architecture}

-Similar to the architecture described in~\cite{Brink-Kjaer2020}, we designed a splitstream network architecture for the differentiable function \(\Phi\), where each stream is responsible for the bulk feature extraction for a specific event class.
-For the given problem of detecting \acp{Ar}, \acp{LM}, and \acp{SDB}, the network contains three streams: the \ac{Ar} stream takes as input the \acp{EEG}, the \acp{EOG}, and the chin \ac{EOG} signals for a total of \(C_\text{Ar} = 5\) channels; the \ac{LM} stream receives the \(C_\text{LM}=2\) leg \ac{EMG} signals; and the \ac{SDB} stream receives the nasal pressure and the thoracoabdominal signals for a total of \(C_\text{SDB}=3\) channels.
+Similar to the architecture described in~\cite{Brink-Kjaer2020}, we designed a splitstream network architecture, where each stream is responsible for the bulk feature extraction for a specific event class.
+For the given problem of detecting \acp{Ar}, \acp{LM}, and \acp{SDB}, the network contains three streams: the \ac{Ar} stream takes as input the \acp{EEG}, the \acp{EOG}, and the chin \ac{EMG} signals for a total of \(C_\text{Ar} = 5\) channels; the \ac{LM} stream receives the \(C_\text{LM}=2\) leg \ac{EMG} signals; and the \ac{SDB} stream receives the nasal pressure and the thoracoabdominal signals for a total of \(C_\text{SDB}=3\) channels.
 An overview of the network architecture is shown graphically in~\cref{fig:architecture}.